 RSPA Open Practice Information

-RSPA hold open practices for new players, Sunday mornings and Thursday nights.
+RSPA hold "open" practices for new players, by invitation only, Sunday mornings and Thursday nights.

 RSPA open practices start the second Sunday in April and are every Sunday morning 10:00 am to noon (weather permitting)